There are many features of the world that I simply cannot wrap my head around, and one of these has always been time zones.

 We also have a lot of tools for asynchronous, everyone-at-their-own-pace communication, including Threads, Trello and Paper.
 In these tools, we can log what we’ve done, what we’re doing or questions and comments we have and know that other team members can read and comment later on their own schedule.

 One of our challenges as a team is to strike the right balance between synchronous and asynchronous communication.

 Asynchronous communication is important to be inclusive across time zones and schedules, to make sure we hear from introverts, too, and to make sure everyone gets time to focus.

 I know personally, I sometimes like to get stuck in at various points in my day for focused work without too many distractions.
 But after that I like to switch out to focus on chat, etc. Scheduled synchronous communication like planned video calls/syncups allow me to better mentally prepare.

 Meeting in smaller groups

 Although we prioritize asynchronous communication, it’s still awesome when we can talk face-to-face with teammates.

-We have a few standing methods of making sure these types of communication happen often, including the daily pair call and weekly mastermind chats.
+We have a few standing methods of making sure these types of communication happen often, including the daily pair call and weekly or biweekly mastermind chats.
 These chats are normally only 2-3 people maximum, so more often than not it’s possible to find a time that works for everyone across multiple time zones.